 1) In a nutshell

-This type of finance uses invoices as a way for businesses to unlock cash tied up invoices and therefore speeding up cash flow.
+This type of finance uses invoices as a way for businesses to speed up cash flow, or working capital, by unlocking cash tied up invoices.
 This is done by selling their invoices to a third party who will advance some of the funds the invoice is worth up front, for a cut of the invoice.

 3) How it works